-☐ Open the Basic Settings &gt; Load/Sat ☐ In the table, select the entry of the desir • □ Click the button and then the Activate item.
-The device copies the settings to memory (RAM) and disconnects from the graphical user interface.
-The device immediately uses the settings of the configuration profile on the fly. □ Reload the graphical user interface. □ Log in again.
-In the Selected column, the checkbox of the configuration profile that was just activated is marked. show config profiles nvm enable copy config nvm profile config3 running- config Displays the configuration profiles contained in non-volatile memory ( $nvm$ ).
-Change to the Privileged EXEC mode.
-Activate the settings of the configuration profile $config3$ in the non-volatile memory ( $nvm$ ).
-The device copies the settings into the volatile memory and disconnects the CLI connection.
-The device immediately uses the settings of the configuration profile config3 on the fly.
+☐ Open the Basic Settings > Load/Save dialog. $\ \square$ In the table, select the entry of the desired configuration profile ☐ Click the ■ button and then the Activate item.
+The device copies the settings to memory (RAM) and disconnects f immediately uses the settings of the configuration profile on the fly Reload the graphical user interface. • . ☐ Log in again.
+In the Selected column, the checkbox of the configuration profile that was just activated is marked. show config profiles nvm Displays the memory (nv configuration profiles contained in non-volatile enable Change to the ie Privileged EXEC mode. settings of the configuration profile config3 in the memory (nvm). disconnects copies the settings into the volatile memory and the CLI connection.
+The device immediately uses the e configuration profile config on the fly.

-Loading the configuration profile from the external 4.3.2 memory
+4.3.2 Loading the configuration profile from the external memory

 If an external memory is connected, the device loads a configuration profile from the external memory upon restart automatically.
-The device allows you to save these settings in a configuration profile in nonvolatile memory.
+The device allows you to save these settings in a configuration profile in non-volatile memory.